dxin16/temp-turner-rn/README.md

 For the other files, `App.js` is a high-level wrapper for the three blocks; it also sets up the ScheduleContext and contains the other screens for the app (Camera and Settings). `Styles.js` will include a style sheet that allows for dynamic changing of how the app looks depending on the device.
 It is currently not implemented yet.

-Main remaining goals:
- - Implement graphics
-   - Work on Overall app appearance and style
- - Indication when target temp isn't reached

-Additional goals:
+Remaining goals (optional):
  - Implement `Styles.js` to accomodate many phone sizes
  - Storage of "recipes" / saved schedules
- - Consider making it possible to specify where to move a row (currently only to the top)
+ - Make it possible to specify exactly where to move a row
+ - Work on overall app appearance and style
+ - Indication when target temp isn't reached

 ## Current Progress (ESP32 and Motor)
 As a brief summary of files in `Arduino_ESP32`, `MainPart.ino` contains the implementation for the ESP32 to connect to WiFi, then host and maintain a web server.
 Motor control is implemented in `Motor.ino` and in the folder `Arduino_ESP32/fbss_mt_demo`.